ICPSquad/Documentation/engage/leaderboard.md

 * **Style score**

-This score is determined by the accessory you are wearing on your avatar for this period.
-This represents an approximation of how much **money** you have invested in the game.
+This score is determined by the accessories you were wearing on your avatar during each day of the contest.

-Your style score during this period is calculated by the daily sum of all the stars of the accessories you are wearing.&#x20;
+Your style score is calculated by the daily sum of all the stars of the accessories you are wearing.&#x20;

 _👨‍🏫 For instance if the contest lasts for 30 days and you are wearing 2 accessories during this whole period.
 The first one being the **Helicap**  & the other one being the **Lab coat**._